waterbuffalo13/micromanage/README.md

 This project itself exists in the form of a useful organisational and planning tool that contains a useful suite of applets such as to-do lists, schedules, habit trackers, diet planners and journals.
 I also placed special attention to the look and feel of the application.
 After all, what good is an application if no-one enjoys using it?
 And these applets are interconnected with analytics to produce useful statistics about the end-user.

-I believe that there is great potential for the usage of collective data gathering to empower collective self-improvement (in a future build this will allow multiple users), and the development of AI for the optimization of daily schedules.
+I believe that there is great potential for the usage of collective data gathering to empower individual self-improvement (in a future build this will allow multiple users), and the development of AI for the optimization of daily schedules.
 I want this data analytical tool for self-improvement to deliver real value to people with the same very peculiar desires that I have i.e. to see my personal statistics laid out in front of me and to make better decisions.

 Want to work with me, or learn about the project?
 Feel free to hit me up on waterbuffalo13@tutanota.com